-The beautiful and historic city of Durham is in the north east of England.
+The historic city of Durham is in the north east of England.
 The nearest airport is Newcastle International Airport which is a little under twenty miles away.
 Durham is approximately two hundred and fifty miles from London and there are regular and direct trains from Durham train station to the capital.

 The history of Durham is fascinating and dates back many centuries.
 In the tenth century, The Bishop of Lindisfarne decided to build a cathedral here which is now one of the most famous landmarks in the country.
 Durham Castle, another magnificent building and now used by the university, was built in the eleventh century and was the residence for the Bishop of Durham.
 Both buildings are UNESCO world heritage sites.

 The Industrial Revolution caused the county of Durham and the city itself to experience huge growth, especially from coal mining, which despite bringing wealth and prosperity to the region, also brought harsh and often dangerous working conditions.
 Coal mining was a major employer and many families relied upon employment within the mines.
-The very many ‘pit villages’ are still close knit communities to this day and the annual Durham Miners Gala celebrates the mining heritage.
+The very many ‘pit villages’ are still close knit communities to this day and the annual Durham Miners Gala celebrates the important mining heritage.

 In addition to coal mining, other industries of significance included manufacturing, construction, textiles and brewing.
 The Durham and Sunderland Canal, which opened in the latter part of the eighteenth century, provided a reliable means of shipping coal and other goods to Sunderland where it could then be shipped off elsewhere, until the railways took over.
 One of the most important railway lines in the region was the Darlington and Stockton railway line, opened in 1825, which ran through Durham City.
 Shortly after, the Durham to Sunderland line became operational.
 All of this helped shape the north east into a major centre for industry.